josefkaeufl/DeFiChainVaultAlarm/README.md

 ## Configure Code
-Open ino file in Arduino
+Open DefiChainAlarm_cfg.h file in Arduino

 ### Wifi connection
-Add your wifi details in p_ssid and p_password
+Add your wifi credentials in DEFAULT_WLAN_SSID and DEFAULT_WLAN_PASSWORD

 ### DeFiChain Vault
-Add your vault address in p_link
+Add your defichain address in DEFAULT_DEFICHAIN_ADDR and your vault address in DEFAULT_DEFICHAIN_VAULT

 ### Telegram bot
 - search for the user "botfather" in your telegram client
 - send him the message "/start"
 - send "/newbot" to create a new bot
 - follow the instructions in order to create the bot and get the bot token
-- add the bot token to BOTtoken in your ino file
+- add the bot token to BOTtoken in your DefiChainAlarm_cfg.h file

 ### Telegram user ID
 It may make sense to add your user ID to the ino file.
-- search for the user "IDBot" in ypur telegram client
+- search for the user "IDBot" in your telegram client
 - send "/getid"
-- add your user ID to CHAT_ID in your ino file
+- add your user ID to CHAT_ID in your DefiChainAlarm_cfg.h file

 ## Bugfixes

 ### Java2 vs. Java3
-In case you get some compile error like this "exec: "python": executable file not found in $PATH" then follow the instructions from here: https://georgik.rocks/esp32-arduino-macos-exec-python-executable-file-not-found-in-path/
+In case you get a compile error like this "exec: "python": executable file not found in $PATH" then follow the instructions from here: https://georgik.rocks/esp32-arduino-macos-exec-python-executable-file-not-found-in-path/
 Note: Your Arduino15 folder can be located somewhere else.
-Please check the prefrences of your Arduino installation.
+Please check the preferences of your Arduino installation.

 ## Hardware